kozistr/semantic-search-rs/README.md

 # semantic-search-rs

-navie semantic search demo with gRPC server in Rust
+semantic search demo with gRPC server in Rust

 ## Goals